damianhakert/damianhakert.github.io/source/handbook/developer-onboarding/index.md

 ### Submit your code

 In GitLab all code should go through a review process before it can be merged.
-Make sure you submit a merge request for any changes you made.
+Make sure you submit a merge request for any changes you've made.
-When the merge request is ready it should be assigned to other person from the team.
+When the merge request is ready it should be assigned to someone else on the team.
-This person will be responsible for code review and merge.
+This person is then responsible for reviewing your code and merging it.
-Optionally you can request anoother developer help or review with comment.
+Optionally you can request another developer to help or review by writing a comment.
-If merge request is not assigned it is most likely it will be ingored for some time.
+If a merge request is not assigned it will probably ignored and create unnecessary delays.

 [handbook]: https://about.gitlab.com/handbook
 [in the open]: https://about.gitlab.com/2015/08/03/almost-everything-we-do-is-now-open/